powsybl/pypowsybl/docs/user_guide/dynamic.rst

 You will see a lot of arguments called parameterSetId.
 Dynawo simulator use a lot of parameters that will be stored in files.

-Pypowsybl will find the path to this file in the powsybl config.yml in dynawo-simulation-default-parameters.parametersFile value.
+Pypowsybl will find the path to this file in the powsybl config.yml in dynawo-simulation-default-parameters.parametersFile value or in `Parameters`.

 The parameterSetId argument must match an id in this file (generally called models.par).